kazurayam/katalon-studio-texts-diff/README.md

 1. [bootstrap-icons.css 1.5.0](https://cdn.jsdelivr.net/npm/bootstrap-icons@1.5.0/font/bootstrap-icons.css)
 2. [bootstrap-icons.css 1.7.2](https://cdn.jsdelivr.net/npm/bootstrap-icons@1.7.2/font/bootstrap-icons.css)

-Both of them are long text: over 1500 lines.
-These files are slightly different, as the following stats shows:
+Both of them are very long: over 1500 lines.
+And these texts are slightly different, as the following stats shows:

 - inserted rows : 166
 - deleted rows  : 0
 - changed rows  : 2
 - equal rows:   : 1388

 Obviously I am only interested in the difference (inserted, deleted, changed); I am not interested in the equal parts.
-In this case, 90% of lines are not interesting for me.
-I do not like the diff report to contain boring equal lines.
+In this case, approximately 90% of lines are not interesting for me.
+I do not like the diff report to contain the boring equal lines.

 So, the `java-diff-report` library supports 2 format of diff report: "compact" and "full".
-You can chose either by specifying a parameter.
-The compact report will ommit most of the equal lines.
-With the above example input the library will emit a report that contains only approximately 200 lines, not 1500 lines.
-The output report will look something like this:
+You can chose either by specifying a parameter. "compact" is the default.
+The compact report will trim most of the equal lines.
+The diff report of the above inputs will contain have only 200 lines, not 1500 lines.The report will look something like this:

 ![large inputs](https://kazurayam.github.io/katalon-studio-texts-diff/images/diff_large_inputs.png)

-Please note that there is a gap between line#24 and line#1391, where hundreds of "equal" lines are trimmed.
-Therefore the report file is small enough to look through very quickly.
+Please note that there is a gap between the line#24 and line#1391 where hundreds of "equal" lines are trimmed off.
+Therefore the report file is small and easy to look through quickly.

 ## More types of input text

-The sample Test Case `ex01` uses `com.kazurayam.ks.TextsDiffer.diffStrings()` method that takes 2 Strings as input.
-The `TextsDiffer` class implements more methods that can take various types: Files, URLs, etc.
+The sample Test Case `ex02` uses `com.kazurayam.ks.TextsDiffer.diffStrings()` method that takes 2 Strings as input.
+The `com.kazurayam.ks.TextsDiffer` class implements more variations of method signature that can take other types: `java.io.File`, `java.nio.Path` and `java.net.URL`.

 See the [`Examples`](https://kazurayam.github.io/katalon-studio-texts-diff/) document for more use cases.